-As a Senior Research & Innovation Consultant, I partner with teams to hunt for insights beyond the surface by way of empathy.
+As a Senior Account Strategist, I partner with teams to hunt for insights beyond the surface by way of empathy.
 Once we find those insights, I weave them together into a story that’s meant to inspire teams in their quest for product or commercial innovation.
 And while there’s quite a bit of creativity involved, I’m also a stickler for the details.

 I grew up in St Louis, MO and lived in Kansas City for college and one of my first jobs in market research.
 Ironically, when I was interviewing for college internships, I was firm in my opinion that I did not want to go into market research.
 Yet, I landed at a small brand positioning firm and was quickly exposed to qualitative research.
 Once I realized that I there was actually a career that would feed my curiosity about the human condition allow me to be nosy, and help brands figure out how to act on the consumer story - I was all in.